JUkhan/reactive-zaitun/README.md

 ## How to make your application more reactive adding side effects against a dispatched action

-There are several ways to intigrate effects in your application.
+There are several of ways to integrate effects in our application.
 One of them is to add effects into the `afterViewRender` life cycle hook method

 ```javascript
 function afterViewRender(dispatch, router: Router, model) {